notaspirit/VolumetricSelection2077/README.md

 ### 1. CET Mod

-Install like any other Cyberpunk 2077 mod—either manually or via a mod manager.
+Install like any other Cyberpunk 2077 mod, either manually or via a mod manager.

 ### 2. VS2077 App

-Install like any other Windows application—either with the installer or as a portable version.
+Install like any other Windows application, either with the installer or as a portable version.

 ---